antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 Enter file in which to save the key (/home/af/.ssh/id_rsa): jenkins.application.id_rsa
 ```

-Add this key to your application repository keys (_repository → Settings → Keys_).
+Add this key to your application repository (_repository → Settings → Keys_).

-Now we should have these files in the `keys` folder:
+We should have these files in the `keys` folder:

 ```bash
 $ ls -l